pglen/pyvserv/README.md

 It is ported to Windows MSYS2, with all major functions operating as expected.

  On Fedora, the service files need to be re-written to accomodate the quirk that the Fedora systectl does not allow user executables.

-Install the 'pip pyvserv' as root, and adjust the service file accordingly.
+One solution is to install the 'pip pyvserv' as root, and adjust the service file accordingly.
 If you want to use pyvserv with particular data directory, use the -r option.

- On Debian and newer (23+) Ubuntu the system needs the --break-system-packages on pip. (unless one creates a venv for it) This is a cutionary arrangement for the OS, pyvserv does not break anything.
+On Debian and newer Ubuntu-s (23+) the system needs the --break-system-packages option on pip.
+If that is not desired, one may create a venv for pyvserv.
+This is a cautionary arrangement for the OS, pyvserv does not break anything.
+The other solution is to use pipx.

     pip install pyvserv --break-system-packages

+or ..

+    pipx install pyvserv

-Also the scripts are installed in ~/.local/bin, so add the following line to the end of ~/.bashrc:
+pip installs the scripts in ~/.local/bin, so add the following line to the end of ~/.bashrc:

     PATH=$PATH:~/.local/bin